 “I guess that’s the best way to go, you know, looking forward to something.
 Mama was miserable and said all the time she only stayed for me.
 I know she had to have heard that combine, had to know what was coming, and didn’t try to run or anything.
 Miserable to dead.
 Boom.”
 She pulled the sleeve of the robe down over her left wrist where the wide, beaded Indian bracelet lived when she wasn’t fresh out of the tub.
 “I think that’s why I’m still here.
 Some days I feel too miserable to die.
 If I get happy someday?
 Lightning will strike me, I know it.”

 Jackson pulled the sleeve back, looked at all the small, white scars on her wrist.
 Nothing deadly, just knicks.
 Manifested frustration.
+He got up, set his Coke can on the counter.
 She turned, chin in the crook of her arm, watched him unload the clothes from a dryer in a closet by the kitchen.

 “Cutting your arm off might be a good start on dead.”
 He dumped the basket of dryer friendly panties, teddies, slips, nothing but lace and hooks bras, a couple of nylon halter top with hot pants onesies along with Massey’s clothes on the big, square coffee table and started sorting.
 He was almost done, folded her panties, dropped them on top of her skirt and t-shirt.